Sweet Lorraine

 "Sweet Lorraine" is a popular song with music by Cliff Burwell and words by Mitchell Parish that was published in 1928 and has become a jazz standard.
 It is written in F major and has an AABA structure.

 A version by Teddy Wilson charted in October 1935, peaking at #17.
-Frank Sinatra recorded the song on December 17, 1946.
+Nat King Cole recorded "Sweet Lorraine" in 1940 as the King Cole Trio and it became his first hit.
+Frank Sinatra recorded the song on December 17, 1946 as part of the Metronome All Stars, with a number of other all stars, including Johnny Hodges, Charlie Shavers, and Coleman Hawkins.
+Nat King Cole was on piano.
 His version was released as a single on Columbia Records (#37293) but did not chart.
-The Nat "King" Cole Trio recorded the song in 1956 and released it on the Capitol album After Midnight.
-It was also recorded by Donnie Brooks.
+The Nat "King" Cole Trio rerecorded the song in 1956 and released it on the Capitol album After Midnight.
+Sinatra recorded it again on March 14, 1977 for a proposed album of songs about women on Reprise.
+The album was not completed and the recording was not released until The Reprise Collection in 1990.
+It was also recorded by Donnie Brooks, released on ERA Records in 1961.